-Talk to one of our experts about what else Lightspeed can do for you
+Read our pub and bar guide to find out what else Lightspeed can do for you

 Enhance bar management with Lightspeed ePOS

-Talk to one of our experts about what else Lightspeed can do for you
+Read our pub and bar guide to find out what else Lightspeed can do for you

 Da Terra manage their wine list with Lightspeed

 Inventory management features from Lightspeed ePOS help Da Terra’s staff track and manage wine usage for their pairing menu to the millimetre.
 They know exactly how much of each wine is used for each service and when they need to top up the cellar.